leongjwm/yolov3/README.md

 We need to download and install [Docker Desktop](https://docs.docker.com/get-docker/).
 For those using Visual Studio Code, it is recommended to install the [Docker Extension](https://code.visualstudio.com/docs/containers/overview).

 ### Building the Docker Image
 **Before running, ENSURE you are at the correct directory; it is the path where the `yolov3` repository is located in your computer.
-YOU MUST DO THIS to ensure the contents of the yolov3 directory are in the Docker Image.**
+YOU MUST DO THIS to ensure the contents of the yolov3 directory are in the Docker Image.
+Remember to download the weights from the Google Drive link above and include them in the repository beforehand.**

 Run `docker build -t <your-docker-image-name> .` in your Terminal.